-- (1) For the years ended December 31, 2023 and 2022 and for the period August 16, 2021 to December 31, 2021, Balanced Health is fully consolidated in the financial results of the Company.
-For the years ended December 31, 2023 and 2022 and for the period November 15, 2021 to December 31,2021, Rose LifeScience's financial results are fully consolidated in the financial results of the Company with the minority non-controlling interest presented in net (income) loss attributable to non-controlling interests, net of tax.
-For the year ended December 31, 2023 and for the period July 19, 2022 to December 31, 2022, Leli's financial results are fully consolidated in the financial results of the Company with the minority non-controlling interest presented in net (income) loss attributable to non-controlling interests, net of tax. - (2) For the year ended December 31, 2023, impairments included impairments to goodwill of \$11,300 and intangible assets of \$2,720 and for the year ended December 31, 2022, impairments included impairments to goodwill of \$38,669 and intangible assets of \$4,630 that were triggered by inflationary effects on consumer spending, decreases in market capitalization of CBD companies and the continued federal regulation lack of clarity with respect to CBD.
+- (1) For the years ended December 31, 2024, 2023 and 2022, Rose LifeScience's financial results are fully consolidated in the financial results of the Company with the minority non-controlling interest presented in net (income) loss attributable to non-controlling interests, net of tax.
+For the year ended December 31, 2024 and 2023 and for the period July 19, 2022 to December 31, 2022, Leli's financial results are fully consolidated in the financial results of the Company with the minority non-controlling interest presented in net (income) loss attributable to non-controlling interests, net of tax. - (2) For the year ended December 31, 2024, impairments included impairments to goodwill of \$10,039 and intangible assets of \$1,900.
+For the year ended December 31, 2023, impairments included impairments to goodwill of \$11,300 and intangible assets of \$2,720.
+For the year ended December 31, 2022, impairments included impairments to goodwill of \$38,669 and intangible assets of \$4,630.
 See "Critical Accounting Policies, Estimates and Judgments" below for more information. - (3) Represents exit-related costs incurred due to the winding down of the VFH joint venture. - (4) The purchase price adjustment primarily reflects the non-cash accounting charge resulting from the revaluation of Pure Sunfarms' inventory to fair value at the acquisition date.
 In 2022, when distillate inventory acquired from Pure Sunfarms was sold, the Company realized a gain of \$4,268 that offset the initial inventory write-down taken in connection with the 2020 acquisition of the business.
 This gain did not accurately reflect the actual economic impact on the Company's operations because the distillate was sold for more than it was valued in 2020 according to the purchase price accounting rules.
 Accordingly, the Company included a non-GAAP adjustment of \$(4,268) in 2022 to reduce Adjusted EBITDA to better reflect the actual effect of sales of distillate inventory on the Company's results. - (5) Adjusted EBITDA is not a recognized earnings measure and does not have a standardized meaning prescribed by GAAP.
 Therefore, Adjusted EBITDA may not be comparable to similar measures presented by other issuers.
-Management believes that Adjusted EBITDA is a useful supplemental measure in evaluating the performance of the Company because it excludes non-recurring and other items that do not reflect our business performance.
-Adjusted EBITDA includes the Company's 70% interest in Rose LifeScience since acquisition, 85% interest in Leli since acquisition, and 65% interest in VFH.
-For the year ended December 31, 2022, we previously included adjustments for \$11,038 of loss on inventory write-down to net realizable value for Canadian Cannabis and \$2,284 of obsolete inventory associated with the
+Management believes that Adjusted EBITDA is a useful supplemental measure in evaluating the performance of the Company because it excludes items that do not reflect our business performance.
+Adjusted EBITDA includes the Company's 70% interest in Rose LifeScience through March 31, 2024, 80% interest in Rose LifeScience beginning on April 1, 2024, 85% interest in Leli through September 22, 2024, and our 100% interest in Leli beginning on September 23, 2024., and 65% interest in VFH. - (6) Adjusted EBITDA excluding JV's is not a recognized earnings measure and does not have a standardized meaning prescribed by GAAP, and therefore may not be comparable to similar measures presented by other issuers.
+Management believes that Adjusted EBITDA excluding JV's is a useful supplemental measure in evaluating the performance of the Company because in addition to excluding items that do not reflect our business performance, as reflected in Adjusted EBITDA, it further excludes the results of our joint ventures that management does not believes reflects the principal operations of the business.